 There is the nightlife revelry in the new Deer District, and the quiet serenity of the 15,000-acre Milwaukee County park system, among the largest in the nation.
 There’s the majestic fury of Lake Michigan on a blustery November day and the quiet gurgling of the Kinnickinnic River.
 There are stately lakefront mansions and modest bungalows.
 There really is something for everyone in Milwaukee County.

 Milwaukee is the hub of the metropolitan area.
-The 31st largest city in the nation, it is known for its cleanliness, beauty and diverse population.
+The 31st largest city in the nation, and the fifth-largest city in the Midwest, it is known for its cleanliness, beauty and diverse population.
 It is a community with a big-city soul and a small-town heart.
-And because of Milwaukee's "melting pot" heritage, there's a variety of neighborhoods from which to choose, each with its own distinctive flavor.
+And because of Milwaukee's rich tapestry of ethnic heritages, there's a variety of neighborhoods from which to choose, each with its own distinctive flavor.

 The East Side‘s unofficial boundaries run from the Milwaukee River east to Lake Michigan and from the city limits south to Ogden Avenue.
 One mile wide and three miles long, it’s crammed with dozens of neighborhoods, scores of specialty stores and a extremely diverse population.
 It includes Prospect Avenue, where the city’s first high-rise condominiums and apartments were built and the stately homes of Newberry Boulevard and Lake Drive.
+The steep grandeur of Lafayette Hill slopes down to the lakefront and beautiful Bradford Beach, touted as one of the best urban beaches in the nation.
 It’s also the "hip" side of Milwaukee and it is as exciting as it is complex.
-The more than 26,000 students who attend the University of Wisconsin-Milwaukee keep the area energized.
+The more than 24,000 students who attend the University of Wisconsin-Milwaukee keep the area energized.
 Just west of the Milwaukee River is Riverwest, one of the city's most ethnically diverse neighborhoods, which is home to a large artist population.

 Milwaukee's West Side dates back to the days of Kilbourntown, when the city's movers and shakers – including the Plankintons, Mitchells, Pabsts and Brumders – built imposing mansions on what is now West Wisconsin Avenue.
 Story Hill is the oldest neighborhood in this area.
 Located just north of I-94 and east of Calvary Cemetery, the winding streets of this subdivision feature the highest concentration of brick, stone and stucco homes within the city.